rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

    complex UI layouts may not have been a primary engineering goal.

-A future article will address specific comparisons to each of the projects mentioned above, but for now, we'll just focus on IDOM and its solutions to the problems above.
+A future article will address specific comparisons to each of the projects mentioned above, but for now, we'll just focus on IDOM and its solutions to these problems.

 ## Ecosystem Independence